10 Best Electric Guitars Under $1000

 Gibson Les Paul Faded

-Still, a new Les Paul Studio comes is a guitar around the $1500 mark.
+Still, a new Les Paul Studio comes in around the $1500 mark.
 That’s a little steep for some players, and it doesn’t fit into our budget for this review.

 Enter the Gibson Les Paul Faded.
 The faded designation, as you probably guessed, refers to the paint job.
 These guitars featured a lighter satin finish, not the hi-gloss lacquer you’ll find on the basic Studio.
 That’s one big reason this guitar is so affordable.

-Other features include traditional tuners, a slim-taper neck profile, and Tektoid nut.
+Other features include vintage-style tuners, a slim-taper neck profile, and Tektoid nut.

-- Pros: The Gibsons Les Paul Faded is the best guitar under $800 let alone $1000.
-It’s an amazing deal on a great instrument.
-With the demise of the LPJ a few years back, it’s nice to see Gibson once again offering a super-affordable, American-made Les Paul with classic features.
-One that doesn’t have the name Epiphone on the headstock!
+- Pros: It’s nice to see Gibson offering a super-affordable, American-made Les Paul with classic features - one that doesn’t have the name Epiphone on the headstock!

 Fender American Special Stratocaster